 - Balance: Helps prevent falls and related injuries

 - Flexibility: Makes common tasks like getting dressed and driving easier

 Develop an exercise routine

-If you have fallen out of your exercise routine, getting back into the habit can be difficult even in normal times.
-The new challenges brought on by the coronavirus pandemic don’t make it any easier, but there are a few things you can do to get the ball rolling.
+If you have fallen out of your exercise routine, getting back into the habit can be difficult.
+However, there are a few things you can do to get the ball rolling.
 As a first step, the National Institute on Aging (NIA) recommends speaking with your doctor before increasing your activity level.
 They even offer some important questions seniors should ask to help tailor an exercise routine to their needs and abilities.

 Once you’re ready to begin, make a list of fitness goals.
 Goals can be short-term, like finding an exercise buddy or getting more comfortable walking shoes.
 You should also set some long-term goals like lowering your blood pressure or losing weight.

 A great way to start making progress toward your goals is to write out your exercise plan.
 This will help keep you accountable and give you a clear roadmap to maintaining an active lifestyle.
 Try this interactive Activity Planner from the Department of Health and Human Services to help you get going.

 At some point, you’re bound to have one of those days where you just don’t feel like exercising.
 Here are some of the most common excuses and ways you can overcome them.